petros-d/docs/docs/configure-deployment.md

 ## Overview

-A Deployment on Astronomer is an instance of Astronomer Runtime that is powered by Apache Airflow's core components - a metadata database, a Webserver, one or more Schedulers, and one or more Workers.
+A Deployment on Astronomer Cloud is an instance of Astronomer Runtime that is powered by Apache Airflow's core components - a metadata database, a Webserver, one or more Schedulers, and one or more Workers.
 Every Deployment is hosted on a single Astronomer Cluster, has an isolated set of resources, and operates with a dedicated Postgres metadata database.

-This guide walks you through the process of creating and configuring an Airflow Deployment on Astronomer.
+This guide walks you through the process of creating and configuring an Airflow Deployment.

 ## Configure a Workspace